Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

 Dr. Rachel Adams, a veterinarian and animal behavior specialist, emphasizes that animals have unique emotional responses that should be respected.

-Decisions regarding their care and comfort can often reflect deeper emotional needs of their owners.
+Decisions regarding their care and comfort can often reflect the deeper emotional needs of their owners.

-Research indicates that imposing clothing on animals can cause stress if it restricts their movement or comfort, highlighting the need for empathy in understanding their experience.
+Research indicates that imposing clothing on animals can cause stress if it restricts their movement or comfort, highlighting the need for empathy in understanding their experiences.

-OP seems to be doing the best she can for her dear cat by making sure his needs are properly met despite the conditions that they're in.
+OP seems to be doing the best she can for her dear cat by ensuring his needs are properly met despite the conditions they are in.
 And that's a good thing, right?

 Plus, the cat doesn't seem to mind the raincoat.
-It's not like it's going to be wearing it as well all day long, isn't it?
+It's not like it's going to be wearing it all day long, is it?

 Many people in the comments section also agree that OP isn't the one in the wrong in this situation.
 Here are the top comments.